debashish110215/misfit_assessment/README.md

 * before that change the connection string on ‘appsettings.json’ with your Data Source, User Id and Password.
 * if migration not worked for you, restore the 'MisfitDB.bak' and change the connection string into 'appsettings.json' file. then run and enjoy :)

+### Thinks to mention:
+* If you see any time out error in web browser, don't panic. please refresh the page again.
+It'll work again.
+It can be happened for the cli run